Divergense/mlops-demo/README.md

 - arguments of python package are not in configuration file that results in dvc and test duplicate code

+- testing the service requires deployment all services before it

 Project Organization
 ------------